Mary Shelley: Bath and Marlow

-Claire Clairmont gave birth to a baby girl on 13 January, at first called Alba, later Allegra.Alba was renamed "Allegra" in 1818.
-(Seymour, 177) In March of that year, the Chancery Court ruled Percy Shelley morally unfit to assume custody of his children and later placed them with a clergyman's family.
+Claire Clairmont gave birth to a baby girl on 13 January, at first called Alba, later Allegra.
+In March of that year, the Chancery Court ruled Percy Shelley morally unfit to assume custody of his children and later placed them with a clergyman's family.
 Also in March, the Shelleys moved with Claire and Alba to Albion House at Marlow, Buckinghamshire, a large, damp building on the river Thames.
 There Mary Shelley gave birth to her third child, Clara, on 2 September.
 At Marlow, they entertained their new friends Marianne and Leigh Hunt, worked hard at their writing, and often discussed politics.

 Early in the summer of 1817, Mary Shelley finished Frankenstein, which was published anonymously in January 1818.
 Reviewers and readers assumed that Percy Shelley was the author, since the book was published with his preface and dedicated to his political hero William Godwin.
 At Marlow, Mary edited the joint journal of the group's 1814 Continental journey, adding material written in Switzerland in 1816, along with Percy's poem "Mont Blanc".
 The result was the History of a Six Weeks' Tour, published in November 1817.
 That autumn, Percy Shelley often lived away from home in London to evade creditors.
 The threat of a debtor's prison, combined with their ill health and fears of losing custody of their children, contributed to the couple's decision to leave England for Italy on 12 March 1818, taking Claire Clairmont and Alba with them.
 They had no intention of returning.

 Italy

 One of the party's first tasks on arriving in Italy was to hand Alba over to Byron, who was living in Venice.
 He had agreed to raise her so long as Claire had nothing more to do with her.
-The Shelleys then embarked on a roving existence, never settling in any one place for long.At various times, the Shelleys lived at Livorno, Bagni di Lucca, Venice, Este, Naples, Rome, Florence, Pisa, Bagni di Pisa, and San Terenzo.
+The Shelleys then embarked on a roving existence, never settling in any one place for long.
 Along the way, they accumulated a circle of friends and acquaintances who often moved with them.
 The couple devoted their time to writing, reading, learning, sightseeing, and socialising.
-The Italian adventure was, however, blighted for Mary Shelley by the deaths of both her children—Clara, in September 1818 in Venice, and William, in June 1819 in Rome.Clara died of dysentery at the age of one, and William of malaria at three and a half.
-(Seymour, 214, 231) These losses left her in a deep depression that isolated her from Percy Shelley, who wrote in his notebook:
+The Italian adventure was, however, blighted for Mary Shelley by the deaths of both her children—Clara, in September 1818 in Venice, and William, in June 1819 in Rome.
+These losses left her in a deep depression that isolated her from Percy Shelley, who wrote in his notebook: